MaxproGlitcher/Server-Finder-Deluxe/README.md

 The script allows you to be able to change servers without the need to click on the x and restart the servers everything is done from the script, the script has a function to restart the same servers where you were and with the search for servers obtained in the public server database you would have an experience faster without preventing you from playing thanks to use the Finds-Server Deluxe script.

-The Server Finder Deluxe script you are using is open source to show you a preview of the script that has been created and allows you to see that there is nothing malicious about it compared to many competitors who use script obfuscation.
+The Server Finder Deluxe script you are using is open source to show you a preview of the script that has been created and allows you to see that there is nothing malicious about it compared to many competitors who use script obfuscation.I advise you not to use scripts that allow you to change servers if the code is obfuscated.
+In the exploitation community, there are many bad people who like to take advantage of their community to scam others.
+With Servers Finder Deluse, you are safe when using the script, and that is my priority above all else.

 Server Finder also has a theme events system to create a festive atmosphere for a better user experience, such as Halloween, Christmas, New Year's Eve, Valentine's Day, and Easter.